Googling “Wedding Photographer” is overwhelming. You’ll find websites for local studios, sketchy ads, and pages and pages of listings on The Knot.

 Talk to your photographer about your timeline, your venue, and the flow of your day to decide whether you could benefit from having a second photographer on your wedding day.

-About 70% of my weddings include a second photographer.
-I recommend it to most couples unless they’re having a destination wedding or a small, elopement-style wedding.
+About 60% of my weddings include a second photographer.
+I recommend it to most couples unless they’re having a destination wedding or a smaller micro wedding.

 And don’t worry, your lead photographer will hire the second photographer.
 You don’t need to worry about repeating this process a second time!
 All of your communication will be with your lead photographer, and they will likely hire someone who they’ve worked with before and have a great relationship with.